jcolemorrison/cloudfoundation/README.md

 If you choose to not reuse the values in the `.cfdnrc` file, you'll be given the option to go through the inquiry prompts and select / create new values.

-Upon successful upate, the new values that the stack is updated with will be saved ot the `.cfdnrc` file.
+Upon successful update, the new values that the stack is updated with will be saved ot the `.cfdnrc` file.

 #### Examples